avengerandy/REI/README.md

 ## Testing & Coding style & Build

-REI tests are divided into three levels based on their dependency scope:
+REI’s core modules have comprehensive test coverage, divided into three levels based on dependency scope.
+Each module is tested according to its characteristics and responsibilities, so not every module undergoes all three levels of testing.

 ```bash
 # run all of them